PitchInteractiveInc/tilegrams/MANUAL.md

 Then you may alter the resolution in two ways.
 The most visually gratifying is to click and grab the **Resolution** slider and watch as the tiles are re-computed in realtime.
 The other, more statistically accurate way is to click into the **Per tile** field and entire your desired value per tile.

-For example, if you are using population to scale the regions of your tilegram, you might enter `500,000` so that each tile corresponds to (approximately) five hundred thousand people.
+For example, if you are using population to scale the regions of your tilegram, you might enter '500,000' so that each tile corresponds to (approximately) five hundred thousand people.
+Then, each region's number of tiles is rounded to the nearest multiple of that number.
+So, in this same example, if you have a region with 700,000 people, the metrics would show that you need one tile and if you have a region with 800,000 people it would round up to two tiles.

 As you adjust the **Dataset** and **Resolution**/**Per tile**, you'll notice that the _deltas_ under **State Tiles** update dynamically.
 Please remember